 Here's our Mum's Garage take on market validation, why it's important, and some straightforward tips on how to make a start.

 What's market validation, and why is it important?

-Your success at building a startup will be determined by your ability to distill and combine the right set of variables.
+Your success at building a startup will be determined by your ability to distil and combine the right set of variables.
 The fewer variables there are, the easier it is to get it right.

 When we’re hit with a great idea or a problem that we want to solve, our imagination runs wild with all the possibilities and opportunities that could exist with the idea.
 There are a lot of variables.

 At this stage, before you’ve spoken to anyone else about the idea in a meaningful way (i.e. not just your friends over a beer), these ideas are based on assumptions from your experiences or imagination alone.
 They are based on your reality, not necessarily that of a larger audience.

 To build a successful business you need to find the combination of variables that stand true for a large enough audience to make the business viable.
 Market validation is a process to help you understand what is true, without spending a lot of money, so you can make better decisions about what the first set of variables for your company should be.

 Getting started with market validation